 What to Include in a Logo

 There are different types of logos out there.
 But for most small businesses, it’s a good idea to include your business name in the design to make things easy for customers.
 In addition to your name, your logo should include some kind of graphic that makes it stand out.
 This might be as simple as a customized font.
-Or it could be an additional shape or illustration.

 Some businesses also choose to have a couple of different logo variation.
 You might have one full logo that includes your name and every design element in one.
 Then you might have a smaller version that just has your initials or a small image that you can use for small things like social media icons.